How To Suck Up Water With A Shop Vacuum

 One example of a wet and dry mess I run into is cleaning my gutters with my shop vacuum.
 The leaves and gutter gunk are mostly wet, but you have many dry pieces and dust, so what filter do you use?

-Sucking up a wet mess when you still have the paper filter installed will destroy the paper filter and cause the shop vacuum to not have enough suction.
+Sucking up a wet mess when you still have the paper filter installed will destroy the paper filter and cause the shop vac to not have enough suction.
 But you need that paper filter for PURELY dry messes, or else the dust will get flung back into the room.

 Water & Electricity Don’t Mix!!!

-If you need to clean the shop vacuum, you can remove the motor portion and clean the bottom with a hose as there is no electronics, but the top motor part must be cleaned carefully with a dry rag with it disconnected from power.
+If you need to clean the shop vac, you can remove the motor portion and clean the bottom with a hose as there is no electronics, but the top motor part must be cleaned carefully with a dry rag with it disconnected from power.

 If you left the shop vacuum out in the rain, you’ll need to take the top lid off and the hoses, so it can dry out before trying to use it.
 Wait at least 24 hours before using and plug it into a GFCI plug.